Bartyxx/PCA16Personality/README.md

                   </table>

-<i>function.py</i> --> Contain the "<ins>count_unique</ins>" function wich is used for count the number of answer of every type.
-The answer that have more than 50.000 zeros are repoorted and after
+<i>function.py</i> --> Contain the "<ins>count_unique</ins>" function which is used to count the number of answers of every type.
+The answers that have more than 50.000 zeros are reported and removed.
-                        removed.
                        The "<ins>count_unique</ins>" is imported in "<ins>main.py</ins>".

 <i>columns.py</i> --> Contain three variables: <br/>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <b>columns</b>           : Contain all the columns of the dataset.<br/>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <b>drop_columns</b>      : Columns droppend, the one with more than 50.000 zeros.<br/>
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <b>non_drop_columns</b>  : The remaining 42 columns, used for calculare the accuracy with the different model after the removal of the drop_columns.<br/>
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <b>non_drop_columns</b>  : The remaining 42 columns, used for calculate the accuracy with the different model after the removal of the drop_columns.<br/>
-                     drop_columns and non_drop_columns are importend and use in: "<ins>main.py</ins>".<br/>
+                     drop_columns and non_drop_columns are imported and use in: "<ins>main.py</ins>".<br/>

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ -->
 <h1>Result</h1>
 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ -->

-Accuracy of the models, they all are above 90%, the higher is the KNN k = 7.<br/>
+Accuracy of the models, they all above 90%, the higher is the KNN k = 7.<br/>
 <p><img src = "https://github.com/Bartyxx/PCA16Personality/blob/main/image/accuracy_10attempts.png"/></p>

-Accuracy removing columns, it's nearby the higher considering 30 columns but even after considering only 10 columns is accettable.<br/>
+Accuracy removing columns, it's nearly higher considering 30 columns but even after considering only 10 columns is acceptable.<br/>
 <p><img src = "https://github.com/Bartyxx/PCA16Personality/blob/main/image/%25accuracy.png"/></p>

-The information became significant when 42 columns are considered, that is what we were expecting considering that after I removed 18 columns.(The dataset is composed by 60 columns, 42 + 18.)<br/>
+The information became significant when 42 columns were considered, that is what we were expecting considering that after I removed 18 columns.
+(The dataset is composed of 60 columns, 42 + 18.)<br/>
 <p><img src = "https://github.com/Bartyxx/PCA16Personality/blob/main/image/%25information.png"/></p>

-Accuracy after MyPca(removing 18 columns), it's nearby the same of the first models, on avarege it's nearby -2% so it's accettable remove those columns.<br/>
+Accuracy after MyPca(removing 18 columns), it's nearly the same as the first models, on average it's nearly -2% so it's acceptable to remove those columns.<br/>
 <p><img src = "https://github.com/Bartyxx/PCA16Personality/blob/main/image/accuracy_after_PCA.png"/></p>